Smilla's Sense of Snow (film): Plot

 At the apartment complex, Smilla searches around Isaiah's former hiding place by a stairwell, and discovers a cassette tape hidden behind the wall.
 Unable to understand the audio, she takes the tape to a blind audio expert, Licht.
 Shortly after he tells her that it is Isaiah's father talking to his son, Licht is murdered.
 Smilla barely escapes with her life and the mechanic picks her up.
 They follow their pursuers to a ship, which Tork is preparing for another Greenland expedition.

 Smilla's father shows her medical x-rays from the report, which reveal that a type of lethal, prehistoric "Arctic worm," long thought to be extinct, apparently was the cause of the "accidental" deaths of mine workers.
 When the worm entered individual's bodies and attacked organs, it caused toxic shock and death.

 Aided by others, Smilla gets aboard the mining ship as an employee.
-She meets Nils Jakkelsen, who helps her discover videotapes that reveal the mining company had discovered an energy-producing meteorite.
-Tork believes this will give his company a dominant position in the industry.
+She meets Nils Jakkelsen, who helps her discover videotapes that reveal the mining company had discovered an energy-producing meteorite along with the parasitic worm.Tork believes the meteorite will give his company a dominant position in the industry.
+There is also a video tape of Prof. Loyen medically examining Isaiah.
 Smilla is chased throughout the ship by Tork's men, who kill Nils.
 Smilla is helped again by the mechanic, who tells her he has been working for the government to investigate the company.

 As the ship approaches shore, Smilla leaves and makes her way across the frozen landscape.
 She finds the entrance to the Greenland Mining ice cave, where the company is conducting research on the meteorite.
 Prof. Loyen is among those present.
+Tork explains that Isaiah's father was a diver who went into the water around the meteorite and contracted the parasitic worm.
+Isaiah was also potentially infected as well.
+Prof. Loyen then monitored Isaiah for a time to see if he was indeed infected.
 An armed confrontation takes place, but Smilla is rescued by the mechanic and another man.
+During a struggle, Prof. Loyen falls into the icy pool (containing said meteorite) in the cave, instantly freezing to death (as he sinks below the depths).
 Tork is wounded and runs out across the ice.
-Loyen falls into the icy pool (containing said meteorite) in the cave, instantly freezing to death (as he sinks below the depths).
+Smilla pursues him and recounts what happened with Isaiah.
+Tork had followed the boy home in hopes of recovering the recording and in the resulting pursuit, Isaiah fled to the roof of his building and fell off the edge.
 From outside, the mechanic/agent sets off a powerful bomb that destroys the cave and buries all still inside.